ErikSeewald/Eriks-Wasp-Sim/README.md

 You will also need to follow the instructions in the [Dependencies](#Dependencies) subsection before building.

 #### Linux
-1. Begin by following the instructions in the [Dependencies](#Dependencies) subsection.
-Note that depending on whether you have installed some of these dependencies to your system, not all of the downloads are strictly neccessary.
-I would still recommend fully following the instructions.
+1. Install the required OpenGL libraries:
+    ```
+    sudo apt install libgl1-mesa-dev libglew-dev freeglut3-dev libglfw3-dev libglm-dev
+    ```

+2. Follow the instructions in the [Dependencies](#Dependencies) subsection.
+Skip glew, freeglut and glm, as they were already installed in step 1.
-2. Open the [build/cmake](Eriks_Wasp_Sim/build/cmake) directory and run the following commands:
+3. Open the [build/cmake](Eriks_Wasp_Sim/build/cmake) directory and run the following commands:
     ```
     mkdir build; cd build; cmake ..
     ```